LiamLlamazares/math_blog/_posts/2022-05-26-Malliavin-Calculus-1.md

-Proof.
+*Proof*.
 The proof is an application of Itô's (product) isometry to move the expectation into the iterated integrals.
 If the number of integrals is unequal ($n\neq m$) you get the expectation of an Itô integral which is zero.
 Otherwise, you just get the (deterministic) inner product. ◻